 An example… In 2017, I was so excited about going to a Coldplay concert in Mexico City.
 But in Denver, snow was in the forecast for my flight.
 I booked another flight the next day on Southwest as a backup.
 When I was able to make my original flight, I canceled the Southwest flight for free and got all of my miles back.

 Here’s the best thing: the Southwest Companion Pass.

-To earn a companion pass, you have to achieve 110,000 points of flying in a calendar year.
+To earn a companion pass, you have to accumulate 125,000 Rapid Rewards miles in a calendar year.
 Yikes!
-BUT, the way Travel Freely members earn this easily is through the sign-up bonuses of Southwest credit cards.
+BUT, the way Travel Freely members earn this so easily is through the sign-up bonuses of Southwest credit cards.
 Check out the eligibility rules from Southwest: